clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/structure-formatting.rst

 Code blocks and examples
 ************************

-When providing example code or commands that are less than 10 lines, use the `Sphinx code-block directive`_.
-Use the appropriate syntax highlighting for the example command or code.
+When providing example code or commands use the `Sphinx code-block directive`_.
+Select the appropriate syntax highlighting for the example command or code.

 For example, if showing console output, use console highlighting: